nikhilkammula9/language/_posts/2023-02-22-Report 4 Progress.md

 ```
 The starting index is 0 and ends with one number less than no. of elements in arrays.
 If we try to reach the index out of array then we get **ArrayIndexOutOfBoundsException** error
+Also we create empty arrays and then fill the array.
+Empty arrays have to be initialized with a fixed size:
+String[] menuItems = new String[2];
+Once size is declared, we cannot change it!
+This array is always size 2.
+"ArrayName.length" gives length of the array.